-Job loss would not be the first and probably not the last.
+Job loss would not be the first and probably not the last, which can make overcoming fear feel more daunting.
 Having an updated resume and cover letter helps to begin a job search immediately if necessary.
 Reaching out to the old employer is an option considering I left that job on good terms.

 The immediate steps would be to communicate with the owners and stakeholders and attempting to gain the confidence back as not to be terminated.
 Being as open and honest as possible with them about concerns I have and working with them to right any wrongs.

 3. What are the long-term and short-term outcomes or benefits of more probable scenarios?